Capsule frictionless signup redesign

 Hotjar was used as the tool of choice to monitor anonymous public usage, drop-off rates and individual customer sessions to check for usability issues.The tool proved invaluable in investigating issues based on click rate, a number of unexpected usability issues were identified and quickly fixed.

-One area that was amended post-launch was the way in which customers change their Capsule account domain name, despite having a clearly marked link 'change' we noticed in recordings that customers were clicking the url instead, this prompted us to make a swift change that allows the url or the 'change' link to be clicked in order to interact with the component.
+One area that was amended post-launch was the way in which customers change their Capsule account domain name, despite having a clearly marked link 'change' I noticed in recordings that customers were clicking the url instead, this prompted us to make a swift change that allows the url or the 'change' link to be clicked in order to interact with the component.

 Key takeaways